jamesmh/coravel/README.md

 ### Sending Mail

-Inject an instance of `Coravel.Mail.IMailer` into your controller etc. and use the `SendAsync` method:
+Inject an instance of `Coravel.Mail.IMailer` and use the `SendAsync` method to send mail:

 ```c#
 await this._mailer.SendAsync(new NewUserViewMailable(user));
 ```

-This e-mail looks like this:
+This e-mail from this quick-start would look like this:

 ![email sample](https://github.com/jamesmh/coravel/blob/master/Docs/email-sample.png)

+This is a quick look at Coravel's mailing!
+Check out the [full docs](https://github.com/jamesmh/coravel/blob/master/Docs/Mailing.md) to see all the available features!